Scaler-Opensource/scalant/packages/backlog-widget/README.md

 ### Basic Usage with Provider

-The `BacklogWidget` component requires a Redux store context.
+The `BacklogWidget` component requires a React Context provider.
 Use the `BacklogWidgetProvider` to wrap your component:

 ```jsx
 import { BacklogWidget, BacklogWidgetProvider } from '@scalant/backlog-widget';